-In fact, she was perusing smart boards, and watching technology for a couple years before finding the Vibe board.
-“I read that the Vibe board team has exceptional customer service.
-Turns out, it is true.
-This white-gloved approach really makes a huge difference among tech options these days, but reading about their attention to detail ahead of time was another determining factor in our purchase” says Robyn.
+In fact, she was researching smart whiteboards and similar technology for a couple years before finding Vibe.
+“I read that the Vibe Board team has exceptional customer service.
+Turns out, it’s true.
+This white-gloved approach really makes a huge difference among tech options these days.
+Reading about [Vibe’s] attention to detail ahead of time was another determining factor in our purchase,” Robyn said.

-“I use the Vibe board every day.
+“I use the Vibe Board every day.
 When we are sitting for breakfast, I pull up my YouTube playlist that has a list of songs which start our routine.”
 From there, Robyn and her family review “a list of what each child needs to do every day, including school tasks, and then I’m able to check items off and give the kids points.
-It’s incredibly rewarding for them to do that,” she says.
+It’s incredibly rewarding for them to do that,” she said.

 Let’s take a look at how the family uses the board on a typical school day.

 “You recall that handwriting for young students requires them to learn the appropriate height of letters?
 Some letters reach the top line, other letters only reach the midline.
 I was able to make a template for my eight year-old where the bottom half of each line was yellow, and the top half of each line was white.
 It turns out, this is an amazing visual separator for him,” she said.
-“For example he could see where the curved part of the letter d goes and how much taller the straight part of the letter should stretch.
+“For example, he could see where the curved part of the letter d goes and how much taller the straight part of the letter should stretch.
 The template makes handwriting a million times easier.”

 She explained that her family’s style of homeschooling focuses on building upon the previous day’s lessons, likening it to building a castle.
 “You start with teaching the foundation a brick at a time, and then you build layers, brick by brick.
 So the template is a phenomenal tool because you can add to what you’ve already done.
 Adding the layers of learning to what’s already there is amazing.
 One page gives us our review, plus our new material.
-This only works because I can cut and move objects.
+This only works because I can cut and move objects.”

-History Class on an Infinite Canvas
+History class on an infinite canvas

 “We use the Vibe to build a history timeline.
 The board is useful because you can move pictures and text, so if the timeline is expanding or shrinking, you can zoom in and out, and the timeline can go on and on.
 We keep adding characters, events, locations, and geography to that board.”

-Using the template tool makes handwriting sessions easier and more fun, but there are other features of the Vibe board that can add variety to standard lesson plans.
+Using the template tool makes handwriting sessions easier and more fun, but there are other features of the Vibe Board that add variety to standard lesson plans.
 Robyn’s family discovered a fun and creative way to work on a couple of different skills at once using the board’s virtual sticky notes.

 “We use the clock face to teach my children where to start and stop round letters – we call them clock letters” Robyn said.
 “If you think of writing cursive ‘c,’ you start the letter at the baseline, curve up to the midline, stop at the two o’clock position, and roll back down to the baseline passing back through 1 o’clock, 12 o’clock, 11 o’clock, 10 o’clock, and 9 o’clock.
 So, I put 12 sticky notes on the board, each with one number on it (1 to 12) and ask my child to arrange the sticky notes like a clock face.
 It’s fun for him.
 He is learning how to tell time, but also sharpen his handwriting skills.
-I’m also saving time, the next day, I just pull up the template for this, and he can do it again for any of his letters or telling time.”
+I’m also saving time.
+The next day, I just pull up the template for this and he can do it again for any of his letters or telling time.”

 “We do an exercise called blob mapping,” Robyn explained.
 “One way to do this is by literally tracing a map; the other way, is to put an image of the map on one side of the screen, then have the child drawing and copy the image as best as they can on the whiteboard using the split screen feature.”
 The board’s coloring feature makes showcasing different sections of the map easy to do, too.

-Involve the Whole Family
+Involve the whole family

 Though Robyn’s children are still relatively young, the Vibe Board helps them ask and answer strong questions, study the world, and learn more advanced concepts.
-With so many uses and a continually expanding selection of apps and features, the Vibe board will be a valuable educational tool for years to come.
+With so many uses and a continually expanding selection of apps and features, the Vibe Board will be a valuable educational tool for years to come.